-The financial report had been prepared on the going concern basis.
-At balance date, the Group had a working capital surplus of \$8,610,322.
-The board of the Group considers that based on its assessment of cash flow that it is appropriate to prepare the financial statements on a going concern basis.
+The financial report has been prepared on a going concern basis.
+At balance date, the Group had a working capital surplus of \$7,123,243.
+The board of the Group considers that, based on its assessment of cash flows, it is appropriate to prepare the financial statements on a going concern basis.